Skip to main content

 • Resources: These individuals or teams are responsible for executing tasks and getting things done.
 They are essential for project implementation and progress.

-• Authorisers: These stakeholders have the authority to sign off on decisions and provide formal leadership.
+• Authorizers: These stakeholders have the authority to sign off on decisions and provide formal leadership.
 They are often in charge of approving budgets, timelines, and major project milestones.

-• Network Nodes: These are the connectors within the organisation, possessing a wide range of contacts and relationships.
+• Network Nodes: These are the connectors within the organization, possessing a wide range of contacts and relationships.
 They are key for navigating the organizational landscape and building alliances.

 • Tech Influencers: These stakeholders have deep technical knowledge and influence over technology-related decisions.
 They can guide the direction of technical choices and innovations.